briang123/chrome-extension-boilerplate/prompt.md

 ### 🏁 Summary

 > 📓 All features, setup, and integrations must be conditionally scaffolded based on the user's interactive CLI answers.
 The boilerplate must be zero-assumption by default.

+> 🔒 **Security First:** When authentication is enabled, implement enterprise-level security measures including proper validation, rate limiting, secure token management, and comprehensive error handling.

+> 🎯 **User Experience:** Provide clear, helpful explanations for each feature choice to guide users toward the best configuration for their needs.

 ---